-Forest School Leader ITC Level 3 Award – 5-day course
+Forest School Leader ITC Level 3 Award - 5 DAY COURSE (SCOTLAND)

 We're the only Forest School training provider to incorporate the Floorbook Approach created by Dr Claire Warden, in our training.
 This child led approach to planning and documentation supports key learning associated with Forest School themes and many aspects of the Curriculum for Excellence.
 It allows the transfer of information and methodology back to the school, linking learning across the areas of inside, outside and beyond.
 The Floorbook Approach is currently promoted by Education Scotland, Care Inspectorate and other governing bodies as good practice.

 This ITC qualification is approved by and meets the requirements of the Forest School Association.
 It is intended to provide the skills and knowledge required to set up and deliver safe and effective Forest School Programmes, for those who wish to become Forest School Leaders.

 - Woodland habitats - its structure, species identification and sustainable management.

 - Programme delivery - it’s planning, management and safe facilitation.

 - Monitoring, tracking and evaluating children’s progress over their time at Forest School.